A Systematic Comparison of Forecasting for Gross Domestic Product in an Emergent Economy: Conclusion

 \section{Conclusion}

-Understanding the GDP behavior is a topic of study and discussion by society and the academic community.
-In the present work, we proposed the application of the Holt-Winters additive method, SARIMA and dynamic linear model with interest in forecast the behavior of Brazilian quarterly GDP, at 1995 prices.
+Understanding GDP behavior is a topic of study and discussion by society and the academic community.
+In the present work, we proposed the application of the Holt-Winters additive method, SARIMA, dynamic linear model, and neural network models with interest in the forecast of Brazilian quarterly GDP, at 1995 prices.
 The data comprise the period between the first quarter of 1996 and the fourth quarter of 2019.

-Theil's inequality coefficient (U-Theil) shows that the models used in the study are better than the naive prediction, i.e, when the forecast at time $t$ is the value observed in $t_{-1}$.
-Both the analyzed series and the models' forecast show the necessity for sustained growth in a market economy.
-By the metrics RMSE, MAE, MAPE and U-Theil, it appears that the dynamic linear model presented the best fit to data and efficient forecast performance, with MAPE of 0.839.
+The results of the study indicate that the proposed models have a satisfactory ability to adjust to the Brazilian quarterly GDP data.
+The MAPE of fit of the models to the training set was less than 2\%.
+In addition, the models managed to capture the complex structure of the data involving the crises (peaks in the series) in the years 2009, 2015 and 2020.
+By the metric MAPE, it was found that the multilayer perceptron presented the best fit to data and efficient forecast performance.
+On the other hand, the dynamic linear model presented the second best fit result and the best predictive ability for the forecast horizon of two steps ahead.

 We find evidence in this study that corroborates with the observed results of stagnation in the Brazilian economy after a crisis period started in the second quarter of 2014.
-Therefore, the dynamic linear model proved to be efficient for forecasting and fit to GDP data even with economic shocks.
+Therefore, the multilayer perceptron model proved to be efficient for forecasting and fit GDP data even with economic shocks.

-From the pandemic caused by Covid-19 in 2020 and your economic and humankind consequences, the time series forecasting models must be adjusted so that they can adapt to a significant exogenous and structure economic shock.
+For future work, it would be interesting to compare the results obtained with forecasting models of the machine learning approach.
+For example, with Long Short-Term Memory (LSTM) networks.
+And detect the concept drifts present in the time series, looking for detect crisis periods.